stephenombuya/signupForm/README.md

 ### **License**
-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the [LICENSE](https://github.com/stephenombuya/signupForm/blob/main/LICENSE) file for more information.